-You too can enrich your gardens appearance with the use of leftover coffee grounds!
+You, too, can enrich your garden’s appearance with the use of leftover coffee grounds.
 Simply save your grounds from your morning coffee and mix it in with your favorite planters and watch the magic take place!
-If you are not using used coffee grounds you are wasting a great natural resource for your plants and flowers.
+If you are not using used coffee grounds as fertilizer, you are wasting a great natural resource for your plants and flowers.